zees-dev/robot-challenge/a-restful/README.md

 - [ ] Implement Auth (JWT usinng bearer scheme)
 - [ ] Persist robot operations to a database (sqlite will do)
 - [ ] Distribute to [pkg.go.dev](https://pkg.go.dev/) for open source projects

+## Self-defined constraints & assumptions

+- Robos should not be able to collide with each other (error thrown if/when this happens)
+- A 10x10 grid south-west = (0,0), while north-east = (9,9) - instead of (10,10)
+- `"N E N E N E N E"` ends up at (4,4) - there cannot be a true `center` for a 10x10 grid